AsiyeGokalp/Photon/README.md

 ## Note

  The browser prevents downloading anything from different servers' APIs for security reasons.
-Pexels API was used to create this project, in this case Photos cannot be downloaded_ 🥹
+Pexels API was used to create this project, in this case Photos cannot be downloaded.